HEOP Higher Education Opportunity Program

 Financial eligibility is determined using one or more of the following documents:

 - Statement from Social Security (Form 1099) indicating TOTAL benefits received for you and your family

 - Proof of participation in an approved opportunity program, if a transfer student

-In order to apply for HEOP services as an incoming Medaille student, please complete the Medaille College online application.
-You will be guided not only through filling out the College application, but through applying for HEOP as well.
+In order to apply for HEOP services as an incoming Medaille student, please complete both the Medaille University online application and the HEOP application.
+You will be guided not only through filling out the University application, but through applying for HEOP as well.
 Admissions will send all academically-eligible applicants to our office for further review.

 Successful applicants must: